-- 1. If you have entered data, either save it to the Hard Disk Drive or to other storage media. - Make sure all disk/disc activity has stopped before removing the disk/ disc.
+- If you have entered data, either save it to the Hard Disk Drive or to other storage media. - Make sure all disk/disc activity has stopped before removing the disk/ disc.

-- Never turn off the power while an application is running.
+- If you turn off the power while a disk (disc) is being accessed, you may lose data or damage the disk. - Never turn off the power while an application is running.
 Doing so could cause loss of data. - Never turn off the power, disconnect an external storage device or remove storage media during data read/write.
 Doing so can cause data loss. - 3.
 Click the Settings charm. - 4.
 Click Power and then select Shut down. - 5.
 Turn off any peripheral devices connected to your computer.